 3) Placing in bags Method:

-In this method, gunny bags are partially filled with concrete and tying them in such a way that they can readily be accommodated on which they are placed.
+In this method, gunny bags are partially filled with concrete in such a way that they can readily be accommodated on which they are placed.

 4) Packed Concrete Method: